CatalinaBaincescu/ChatbotKnowledgeBase/README.md

 Example:

 	{
-		"question": "How is Albert Einstein?",
+		"question": "Who is Albert Einstein?",
 		"answer": "Albert Einstein was a German-born physicist who developed the general theory of relativity, among other feats.
 He is considered the most influential physicist of the 20th century."
 	}